 Cairn BRAVe 2.0

-The 2.0 version features wide mountain bike-style handlebars and the excellent Microshift Advent X groupset with a clutched rear derailleur and 11-46t cassette.
-I personally prefer flat handlebars on a bike like this as it gives you more confidence when tackling tough terrain – it’s also going to be a lot cheaper to change brakes and gear shifters if you ever feel the need to upgrade.
-I’ve ridden a couple of bikes with the Microshift Advent system and for a ‘so called’ budget drivetrain in my opinion it’s as good as the Shimano and SRAM equivalents.
+The 2.0 version features wide mountain bike-style handlebars and the excellent Microshift Advent X groupset with a clutched rear derailleur and an 11-46t cassette.
+I prefer flat handlebars on a bike like this as it gives you more confidence when tackling tough terrain – it’s also going to be a lot cheaper to change brakes and gear shifters if you ever feel the need to upgrade.
+I’ve ridden a couple of bikes with the Microshift Advent system and for a ‘so-called’ budget drivetrain in my opinion it’s as good as the Shimano and SRAM equivalents.

-This model retails for an impressive £2189 – to me that’s an amazing price and there’s nothing currently available (with a similar spec) that comes close to the BRAVe 2.0 in terms of value.
+This model retails for an impressive £2189 – to me, that’s an amazing price and there’s nothing currently available (with a similar spec) that comes close to the BRAVe 2.0 in terms of value.

 Shimano Steps E7000 motor